high-prairie-school-division-no-48/Format-RCAT-Export/README.md

 # Format-RCAT-Export

-This project aims to modify a raw RCAT export provided by Edubest to match the formatting required for the RCAT import function in Dossier.
+This project aims to modify a raw RCAT export provided by Edubest to match the formatting required by the RCAT import function in Dossier.

 Important: only screening test results are imported into Dossier